 - Structural Metadata: Structural metadata indicates how different components of a resource are organized and related.
 It helps users navigate complex data sets by outlining the relationships between various data elements.
 For example, in a digital library, structural metadata might describe how chapters of an e-book are organized, enabling users to access specific sections easily.

 Together, these different types of metadata provide a comprehensive framework for managing and analyzing digital files.
-Understanding and utilizing descriptive, administrative, and structural metadata unlocks hidden information within digital assets, leading to more efficient data retrieval and management.
+Understanding and utilizing descriptive, administrative, and structural metadata unlocks hidden information within digital assets, which is essential for efficient threat analysis, incident response, and data breach investigations.

 Means of Metadata Analysis